Back to articles list Articles Cookbook

 Furthermore, messages that are written using this vocabulary and syntax instruct your computer to perform specific tasks, like accessing certain data in the database or creating tables in the database, etc.

-Then why do we have all this controversy around recognizing SQL as a programming language?
+Why do we have all this controversy around recognizing SQL as a programming language?
 The problem is that people often mean “general-purpose programming language” when saying “programming language.”
 And there is a big difference between these terms.

 Wikipedia says that “a general-purpose programming language is a programming language designed to be used for writing software in the widest variety of application domains.”
 Basically, you can create all kinds of applications using a general-purpose programming language, including desktop, mobile, or web applications.
 The most widely used programming languages from this category include Java, JavaScript, Python, C++, and Ruby.